johntout/stock-app/README.md

 Migrations will be forced, Laravel Horizon and Laravel Scheduler will start automatically with supervisor.

-After all containers are up, you will see the messages that all processes are up.
+After all containers are up, you will see the messages below that indicate that all processes are up.

 `stock-app-php    | 2024-03-02 22:13:05,914 INFO success: cron entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)`